 Glenorchy Animal Experience

 The Glenorchy Animal Experience is a family-friendly activity in Glenorchy.
-This family-owned farm can be entered for $20 NZD (adults) and $10 NZD for children of five years and above.
-A family pass is available for two adults and up to three children at $50 NZD.
-You can pet their friendly animals such as llamas, rabbits, miniature horses, dogs and Clydesdale horse while enjoying the stunning landscapes.
+This family-owned farm can be entered for NZD 20 (adults) and NZD 10 for children of five years and above.
+A family pass is available for two adults and up to three children at NZD 50.
+You can pet their friendly animals such as llamas, rabbits, miniature horses, dogs, and Clydesdale horses while enjoying the stunning landscapes.

 Walk Lake Sylvan track

-Lake Sylvan is one of the beautiful viewpoints in Glenorchy and located on a 30 minute drive out of town.
+Lake Sylvan is one of the most beautiful viewpoints in Glenorchy and located on a 30-minute drive out of town.
 In 40 minutes you can walk to a viewing platform from where you can see Lake Sylvan and the spectacular mountain range including Mount Earnslaw.
-On a calm day you can see mirror reflections in the lake providing magical photo opportunities.
+On a calm day, you can see mirror reflections in the lake providing magical photo opportunities.
 The loop track begins with a suspension bridge over some rapids.
-From there you can follow the well-marked path through red beech forest to the lookout point in 40 minutes.
-It’s a perfect family friendly track being a flat and easy walk.
+From there you can follow the well-marked path through the red beech forest to the lookout point in 40 minutes.
+It’s a perfect family-friendly track being a flat and easy walk.